-The W25Q80DV support Quad SPI operation when using the "Fast Read Quad Output (6Bh)", "Fast Read Quad I/O (EBh)" instructions.
-These instructions allow data to be transferred to or from the device six to eight times the rate of ordinary Serial Flash.
-The Quad Read instructions offer a significant improvement in random access transfer rates allowing fast code-shadowing to RAM or execution directly from the SPI bus (XIP).
+The W25Q16DV supports Quad SPI operation when using the "Fast Read Quad Output (6Bh)", "Fast Read Quad I/O (EBh)", "Word Read Quad I/O (E7h)" and "Octal Word Read Quad I/O (E3h)" instructions.
+These instructions allow data to be transferred to or from the device four to six times the rate of ordinary Serial Flash.
+The Quad Read instructions offer a significant improvement in continuous and random access transfer rates allowing fast code-shadowing to RAM or execution directly from the SPI bus (XIP).
 When using Quad SPI instructions the DI and DO pins become bidirectional IO0 and IO1, and the /WP and /HOLD pins become IO2 and IO3 respectively.
-Quad SPI instructions require the non-volatile Quad Enable bit (QE) in Status Register 2 to be set.
+Quad SPI instructions require the non-volatile Quad Enable bit (QE) in Status Register-2 to be set.